gihindutharupathi/My-Weather-App/README.md

-# 🌦️ Weather Mobile Application
+# 🌦️ My Weather Mobile Application

 A mobile weather application that allows users to search for real-time weather information by location.
 The app displays current temperature and weather conditions in a simple and easy-to-use interface.